pixielabs/cavy/test/CavyTester/README.md

 test against regressions and make it safer to modify existing features or add new ones.

+You will need to install [Cavy CLI](https://github.com/pixielabs/cavy-cli) to run the tests.

 ## Running CavyTester with Cavy in Development

 CavyTester can be run on its own to demonstrate Cavy running in a sample React